NYUDataBootcamp/Book/py-fun1.md

 Or maybe we should use scare quotes:  "Assigning" "values" to "variables."

 We'll start with examples and explain what they do.
-Type these two lines into the IPython console one at at time.
+Type these two lines into a code cell.

 ```python
 x = 2